“Sin is the failure to live freedom excellently.” George Weigel

 Life is hard.
 But when we live our freedom excellently we are most free.

-Someone recently pointed out to me that God gave the Ten Commandments to the Israelites after they left the bondage of Egypt.
+Someone pointed out to me that God gave the Ten Commandments to the Israelites after they left the bondage of Egypt.

 I had never thought of that before.
 I had never pondered why God didn’t give a set of rules written in stone to Adam and Eve upon their departure from the Garden.
 Or to Noah 120 years before the flood.
 Or to Abraham, Isaac, or Jacob.

 God waited until His own people would be setting up their own society–a newfound society of free people coming out of bondage.
 He gave them guideposts, like road signs.
 Go this way.
 Don’t go that way.
 Avoid the bondage of sin.

 They aren’t rules to limit us.
 They’re rules to free us.